History of Brazil (1985–present): Bolsonaro administration (2019–2022)

-Lula administration (2023–present)
+Second Lula administration (2023–)

 On 30 October 2022, former president Luiz Inácio Lula da Silva was elected for an unprecedented third non-consecutive term, defeating incumbent president Jair Bolsonaro.

-During the first days of presidency, the main buildings of the Three Powers Plaza in Brasília were stormed by Bolsonaro supporters, who don't acknowledge his defeat, arguing the elections were frauded and claiming for a military intervention by the armed forces.
+During the first days of presidency, the main buildings of the Three Powers Plaza in Brasília were stormed by Bolsonaro supporters, who refuse to accept his defeat, arguing the elections were fraudulent and claiming for a military intervention by the armed forces.
 The attack was widely compared to the United States Capitol attack of 6 January 2021.